Hot Sleep: Plot summary

 The book follows Jason Worthing, also known as Jazz, who is a boy growing up on Capitol, the capital planet of the Empire.
 Jas has "the swipe", which is a genetic trait that allows for telepathy.
 The swipe is feared in the Empire, so those who possess it are executed.
 After being found out as a swipe, Jas tries to escape, which leads to his capture by Abner Doon, who helps him rise to prominence as a space pilot.
 Eventually, Abner sends Jason away as the head of a colony so that the swipe would become more widespread, but when his ship reaches the planet he is attacked, and the memories of all but one of the 333 colonists are destroyed and two-thirds of the colonist are killed or damaged beyond awakening.
-Jason prevails, however, leading to the survival of the colony, which he visits every several years, being on Somec the rest of the time.
+Jason prevails, however, leading to the survival of the colony.
+Jason guides the development of the new culture over multiple generations by using a substance called Somec, which allows humans to sleep long periods of time without aging.
 Eventually, Abner Doon comes and sees how Jason has done, and after Doon leaves, Jason takes his ship to the bottom of the ocean.